Ackerman-sam/foodsight-nigeria/README.md

 ## Tested with

 `streamlit.testing.v1.AppTest` — all three tabs and all nine commodities load without exception (see project chat log / Phase 5 notes).
-No live browser QA has been performed;
-a manual click-through is recommended before treating this as submission-ready.